Sewanu708/BankChurner-EDA-with-SQL/README.md

 ### Eduation Level
 Based on this dataset, our customer's eduaction level can either be:
-- Doctorate,
+- Doctorate
-- Graduate,
+- Graduate
-- Post-Graduate,
+- Post-Graduate
-- College,
+- College
 - High School
 - Uneducated.

 Also, some customers education level is Unknown.

-**Which Eduacation_Level Contributes the most to attrition?
+**Which Eduacation_Level Contributes the most to attrition?**
 ##### Doctorate
 ```
 --Eduaction's Level